 Since the holidays are on the horizon, I thought I’d pass these tips on to you.
-I’ll start by saying that I’ve been observing charcuterie and cheese presentation in hotels and restaurants around the world for many years now.
-It seems that no two platters are alike and that is partially what makes them such a treat to enjoy.
+I’ll start by saying that I’ve been observing charcuterie and cheese presentations in hotels and restaurants worldwide for many years now.
+It seems that no two platters are alike, which is partially what makes them such a treat to enjoy.

 The rest of the items are things we had already in the pantry or fridge as well as a few others that caught my eye in the store.